-It was while working for Town Hall in late winter of 1835 that he noticed the “turkey tracks.”
-Although deeply religious, Marsh apparently agreed with his neighbor James Deane that scientists, not theologians, should be told about these odd marks.
+It was while working for Town Hall in late winter of 1835 that he noticed the “turkey tracks” in slabs he was laying as sidewalk.
+Although deeply religious, Marsh appears to have agreed with his neighbor James Deane that scientists, not theologians, should be told about these odd marks.
 As we know now, they were later identified as the tracks of dinosaurs, but the word dinosaur had not even been coined yet, so scientific opinion agreed with Marsh and Deane that the prints had been left by amazingly large extinct birds.

 Marsh’s first wife, Rebecca Slate, of Northfield, died in 1837, leaving him with two young children after only three years of marriage.
-In 1839 he married Eunice Everett, of Halifax, Vermont.
-They had three more children.
-He continued manual labor, but his fortunes improved.
-He could sometimes hire others to work for him, often church brethren, so he could collect footprints.
-He donated many to museums, perhaps sold a few.
+In 1839 he married Eunice Everett, of Halifax, Vermont, and had three more children.
+He continued manual labor, but because he could now sell these fossils to museums and individual collectors, including members of the Boston Society of Natural History, his fortunes improved.
+He could hire others, often church brethren, to collect footprints with him.
 After caring for family, he spent his extra money on geology books, religious publications, and abolitionist literature.
 He built a “cabinet” (museum) onto his house and opened it to the public.
-The guest book still survives, preserving the signatures of over 3,000 visitors: neighbors, the wealthy families he’d worked for, well-known college professors, even foreigners.
-He was elected an honorary member to the Boston Society of Natural History (later the Museum of Science), the American Association for the Advancement of Science, and the Academy of Natural Sciences in Philadelphia.
+The guest book still survives, preserving the signatures of over 3,000 visitors: friends, family, and curious citizens from neighboring towns, the wealthy families he’d worked for, well-known college professors, even foreigners.
+He was elected an honorary member of the Boston Society of Natural History (which later became the Boston Museum of Science), the American Association for the Advancement of Science, and the Academy of Natural Sciences in Philadelphia.
 There were other collectors of fossil footprints—Deane and Hitchcock among them—but Marsh’s collection was acknowledged as the largest and finest.
-While Deane and Hitchcock argued publicly over credit for the discovery, Marsh never entered the fray, although one of his sons later said that his father felt he had not received the credit due him.
+When Deane and Hitchcock argued publicly over credit for the discovery, Marsh never entered the fray, although one of his sons later said that his father felt he had not received the credit due him.

 Marsh was only 47 years old when he died on April 2, 1853, leaving Eunice with five children, the youngest less than two months old.
 His illness came on suddenly and took him in a matter of weeks.
 This unschooled man left a library of about 90 volumes, none of it easy reading: several geology books by Hitchcock; Lyell’s Elements of Geology; Dana’s Manual of Mineralogy; Brooks’ Elements of Ornithology; 17 volumes on the Natural History of New York; issues of the Emancipator, and more.
-James Deane assessed the value of his collection of fossil tracks, which were sold at auction.
+James Deane and Edward Hitchcock assessed the value of his collection of fossil tracks, which were sold at auction.
 Marsh had wanted the collection to stay together, but this did not happen.
-The largest buyers were Amherst College, the Boston Society of Natural History, and Yale.
+The largest buyers were Amherst College, the Boston Society of Natural History, and Yale College.